ibm-cloud-docs/power-iaas/faq.md

 {: #poweha-toolkit}
 {: faq}

 The PowerHA Toolkit for IBM i provides the 5250 user interfaces and automation to use them for backups.
-In a nutshell it does the following:
+In a nutshell, it does the following:
 - Automates the memory flush
 - Create the volumes-clone
 - Attach the clones to a host